ylabonte/dotnet-DevTools/README.md

-# My personal .NET dev tools
+# My Personal .NET Dev Tools
-# <small>dotnet-DevTools</small>
-This project is supposed to be a collection of more or less useful (...or useless) tools that have emerged and will emerge motivated by my everyday work.
+This project is supposed to be a collection of more or less useful tools that are motivated by my daily work.

-I don't think these tools benefit anyone but me.
-If someone sees it differently and misses documentation, please just create an issue.
+Actually there is only one tool since the initialization of the repo... 😂 Feel free to use or raise any issue, if you encounter any trouble.

 ## WindowsEnvLoader
 Simple Tool to open/edit flat JSON files (simple key/value pairs as in Visual Studio's user secrets)